 Make sure the VFp switch is off, and apply power to the target board only.
-Supply 9 to 12VDC via J1, or regulated 5VDC via the designated pins on one of the 50-pin headers, H1 or H2 (see pinout diagram or schematic to determine which pins to use).
-The BDM pod will receive the 5V power it requires from the target board, via the ribbon cable.
-When using a BDM pod, always set the target board s MODA and MODB jumpers to 0 (ie. SIngle-chip Mode).
-To support erasing and programming Flash in the DG128, your pod will need to have D-Bug12 v2.1.0 or higher.
-If you re using MicroBDM12DX (a 68HC912D60-based BDM pod), it will be running D-Bug12 v3 or higher.
+Supply 8 to 12VDC via J1 or regulated 5VDC via the one of the 50-pin headers (H1 or H2).
+In either case, the BDM pod will receive the 5V power it requires from the target board, via the ribbon cable.
+To support the erasing and programming Flash in the D60, your pod will need to have DBuq12 v2.1.0 or higher.

 After applying power, you should see a 3-item menu (unless the parameters are already valid).
-The first selection allows you to specify the target board s crystal frequency (if different from the displayed value).
+The first selection allows you to specify the target board's crystal frequency (if deifferent from the displayed value).
 Enter a value of 8000 (for 8 MHz) and press ENTER.
 If DBug12 displays an R> prompt, enter RESET to stop the target board before proceeding.

-Enter DEVICE DA128 so DBug12 will know the attributes of the target MCU (if you always use the pod with a DG128 target, you won t need to do this in subsequent sessions).
+Enter DEVICE 912D60 so DBug12 will know the attributes of the target MCU (if you always use the pod with a D60 target, you won t need to do this in subsequent sessions).
 To erase Flash, turn on Vfp and type FBULK.
-To load your .s19 file, enter FLOAD (with an offset, if appropriate).
-Use the ASCII file transfer method described above to program your .s19 (or .s28) file into the chip, and then turn off Vfp.
+To load your .s19 file, enter FLOAD.
+Use the ASCII file transfer method described above to program your .s19 file into the chip, and then turn off Vfp.
 Reset your target board, and your code should be running.
-For details, see the relevant D-Bug12 Reference Guide.